Marker Logo

 Erected by Town of Concord Bicentennial Comm.

 Location.
 42° 30.583′ N, 78° 40.036′ W. Marker is in Springville, New York, in Erie County.
-Marker is at the intersection of North Buffalo Street (County Route 181) and Franklin Street when traveling north on North Buffalo Street.
+It is at the intersection of North Buffalo Street (County Route 181) and Franklin Street when traveling north on North Buffalo Street.
 Touch for map.
 Marker is at or near this postal address: 38 North Buffalo Street, Springville NY 14141, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-1992 The New York State Convention of Universalists (within shouting distance of this marker); Our Honored Dead (within shouting distance of this marker); Goddard Memorial Hall, 1902 (about 300 feet away, measured in a direct line); Citizens National Bank (about 300 feet away); Concord (about 300 feet away); Springville Academy (about 400 feet away); George Schuster Wins 1908 NY to Paris Automobile Race
+At least 8 other markers are within walking distance of this marker: 1992 The New York State Convention of Universalists (within shouting distance of this marker); Our Honored Dead (within shouting distance of this marker); Goddard Memorial Hall, 1902 (about 300 feet away, measured in a direct line); Citizens National Bank (about 300 feet away); Concord (about 300 feet away); Springville Academy (about 400 feet away); George Schuster Wins 1908 NY to Paris Automobile Race

 Paid Advertisement